 Your onsite content should be designed with a complete experience in mind.
 Think of a consumer’s browsing experience as a guest’s stay in a hotel.
 Your homepage serves as the lobby, providing an overall aesthetic and necessary information that is emblematic of your brand’s mission, voice, and message.
 It creates an overall perception of your organization, exudes the ideal brand identity and provides convenient links for additional information.

-Your landing pages are more like the hotel rooms themselves.
+Your post-click landing pages are more like the hotel rooms themselves.
 No matter how inviting a lobby might be, guests will immediately check out of a hotel if the rooms don’t appeal or, at the very least, meet expectations.
-Similarly, landing pages need to provide a continuity by leveraging message match to engage the consumer and draw them further into the sales funnel.
-Landing pages are specifically designed to convert views into sales.
+Similarly, post-click landing pages need to provide a continuity by leveraging message match to engage the consumer and draw them further into the sales funnel. post-click landing pages are specifically designed to convert views into sales.

-Here’s an example of Loomly using message match with their AdWords campaign:
+Here’s an example of Loomly using message match with their Google Ads campaign:

 Leverage how people read online on your next page design